 Who is really doing the work?
 This should be the most important question you ask the prospective partner.
 Why?
 Well, would you ask a surgeon to perform heart surgery, but then realise he gets the fish intern to do the work.
 NO, you wouldn’t, so why would you leave your business in the hands of those you don’t know.

-I recently had an experience with a web developer who professes to be the go to guy in his chosen industry sector, but when it came to handing the site over he didn’t check it and was unaware (so he says) that the site had been a dupe of not one other site in the same sector but three other companies.
-How did we find this out, we copied some text from the site in bulk and put it in Google and the Google sleuthed him.
+I recently had an experience with a web developer who professes to be the go-to guy in his chosen industry sector, but when it came to handing the site over he didn’t check it and was unaware (so he says) that the site had been a dupe of not one other site in the same sector but three other companies.
+How did we find this out?
+We copied some text from the site in bulk and put it in Google and the Google algorithm sleuthed him.
 Bingo.
-No more work going to that guy, in fact he is probably going for cover.
+No more work going to that guy.

 Are they qualified to service your Ferrari?